 - A bad bite or malocclusion, causes teeth to fit together incorrectly resulting in excesive "wear and tear" of the teeth, chewing muscles, and jaw joints.

-- Teeth are crowded or spaced apart, possibly leading to tooth decay or gum disease
+- Teeth are crowded or spaced apart, are difficult to brush, and pack food, can leading to tooth decay and gum disease

 - Abnormal jaw pain or pressure caused by crooked teeth

 - Desire for a healthier mouth and a more attractive smile

 For many adults, the thought of having metal braces is enough to discourage them from seeking treatment.
 However, today’s orthodontic treatment options offer a variety of braces and appliances that are comfortable, aesthetic, and customized to meet your needs.